 - Half an ounce of organic parsley (less is needed than in juicing as the whole herb is used).

 - The juice of 1 large or 2 small lemons (minus the seeds).

-- 1 large organic cucumber, diced with the peel on and seeds kept (peel first if you can’t find organic).
+- 1 organic cucumber, diced with the peel on and seeds kept (peel first if you can’t find organic).

 - As much watermelon with the seeds as you can fit into the blender.

-Blend all these ingredients up until you can see the parsley leaves finely blended and the watermelon seeds chopped up into tiny pieces.
+Blend all these ingredients up until you can see the parsley leaves finely pureed and the watermelon seeds chopped up into tiny pieces.

 This smoothie is extremely refreshing and very good for cleaning the kidneys in particular.
-Remember though that watermelon really doesn’t keep once blended, so you’d want to drink this smoothie immediately for the richest supply of antioxidants and enzymes.
+Watermelon doesn’t keep once blended though, so you’d want to drink it immediately for the richest supply of antioxidants and enzymes.